DAKSHA2001/Using-Decision-Tree-Classifier/README.md

 # Using-Decision-Tree-Classifier
-A basic use case of Decision Tree Classifier
+Using Decision Tree Classifier on employees attrition dataset